jarun/nnn/README.md

   - Dir updates, notification on `cp`, `mv`, `rm` completion
   - Copy file paths to system clipboard on select
   - Launch apps, run commands, spawn a shell, toggle exe
-  - Access hovered file at prompt or spawned shell
+  - Access context paths/files at prompt or spawned shell
   - Lock terminal after configurable idle timeout
   - Capture and show output of a program in help screen
   - Basic support for screen readers and braille displays